 DETAILS FOR 2021 SERVICES

 The Torah service will start at 10:30 a.m.
-Tuesday, with the shofar blowing at 11:30 a.m.
+Monday, with the shofar blowing at about 11:30 a.m.
 The services will conclude around noon.

 at noon, immediately following the morning service.
 The services